rach7777/monax-may/thelonious.io_landingpage.md

 Where commercial considerations render the platform operator trustworthy, we see that the question of trust is not between the user and the platform operator - but rather between the user and the platform operator's systems.
 In such a case, implementing a blockchain-based architecture is capable of enhancing security for the user vis-a-vis both the platform operator (in terms of certainty) and the world (in terms of foiling the efforts of malicious third parties to access that data).

 Put differently, in most commercial contexts it will not be the world that needs protection from platform operators.
 It will be platform operators who need protection from the world.

+Our blockchain design, Thelonious, is different in that is expressly designed with this commercial view in mind.

 ###The challenge